linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 22 The Structure and Trading Venues of the Equity Market.md

 The five general areas where the SEC has responsibility are:

-- interpreting and enforcing federal securities laws passed by Congress;
+- Interpreting and enforcing federal securities laws passed by Congress;
-- issuing new rules and amending of existing rules;
+- Issuing new rules and amending of existing rules;
-- overseeing and monitoring the major players in the securities markets (i.e., securities firms, brokers, investment advisers, and ratings agencies);
+- Overseeing and monitoring the major players in the securities markets (i.e., securities firms, brokers, investment advisers, and ratings agencies);
-- overseeing private self-regulatory organizations in the securities, accounting, and auditing fields; and
+- Overseeing private self-regulatory organizations in the securities, accounting, and auditing fields; and
-- coordinating U.S. securities regulation with other federal entities (e.g., Congress, the Department of the Treasury, and the Federal Reserve), state regulators, and foreign authorities.
+- Coordinating U.S. securities regulation with other federal entities (e.g., Congress, the Department of the Treasury, and the Federal Reserve), state regulators, and foreign authorities.

 To carry out its responsibilities, the SEC relies on its five divisions:

 - Division of Corporation Finance: Executing the SEC's duty for overseeing corporate disclosure of important information to investors when securities are publicly offered is this division's responsibility.

 - Division of Trading and Markets: This division is responsible for executing the SEC's duty to maintain fair, orderly, and efficient markets.

 - Division of Investment Management: The responsibility of this division is to provide investor protection and promote capital formation by using its oversight and regulatory authority over the investment management industry.
 - Division of Enforcement: This division is responsible for law enforcement function by recommending investigations of securities law violations, recommending the SEC bring civil actions in federal court or an administrative proceeding before an administrative law judge, and prosecuting these cases.
 - Division of Economic and Risk Analysis: This division provides sophisticated and data-driven economic and risk analyses to inform the SEC in its policymaking, rulemaking, enforcement, and examinations.